Random Marked Sets: Characteristics for random marked closed sets

 Since $Z$ is \usc\ on $\Xi$ we have $Z_{\varepsilon}(x)\rightarrow Z(x)$ from above for $x\in\Xi$, and hence, by the definition of $Z_{\varepsilon}$, for all $x\in\RR^d$ as $\varepsilon\rightarrow0+$.
 Then, using the independence of $Z$ and $\Xi$, we obtain

-for all $h\in\RR^d$ which satisfy $\PP(o,h\in\Xieps)>0$ for all $\varepsilon>0$ and, depending on the choice of $f$ according to (\ref{eqn:choices}), one of the integrability conditions in Remark \ref{rem:simplification} with $\Xi$ replaced by $\RR^d$. \end{remark} \begin{remark} The definition of $\kappa_f$ according to (\ref{def:kappa_f}) is, in important situtations, consistent with the classical definition of the second-order characteristics of stationary marked point processes \cite{ref:Schlather2001}: Let $\widetilde{\Phi}$ be a stationary simple marked point process on $\RR^d\times\RR$.
-Then, $\Xi$ is the support of the unmarked point process $\Phi=\widetilde{\Phi}(\,\cdot\times\RR)$.
+for all $h\in\RR^d$ which satisfy $\PP(o,h\in\Xieps)>0$ for all $\varepsilon>0$ and, depending on the choice of $f$ according to (\ref{eqn:choices}), one of the integrability conditions in Remark \ref{rem:simplification} with $\Xi$ replaced by $\RR^d$. \end{remark} \begin{remark} The definition of $\kappa_f$ according to (\ref{def:kappa_f}) is, in important situations, consistent with the classical definition of the second-order characteristics of stationary marked point processes \cite{ref:Schlather2001}.
+Let $\widetilde{\Phi}$ be a stationary simple marked point process on $\RR^d\times\RR$.
+Then $\Xi$ is the support of the unmarked point process $\Phi=\widetilde{\Phi}(\,\cdot\times\RR)$.
 We assume that the second-order moment measure $\mu^{(2)}$ of $\Phi$ is locally finite.
-For $\|h\|>0$ we have
+Denoting by $\mathbf{1}_{\{\cdot\}}$ the indicator of the event $\{\cdot\}$, we have